-But on Saturday afternoon, in full view of a throng of Art Basel attendees, Datuna strolled up to the work, removed the taped banana from the wall and casually ate it.
+But Datuna had bigger plans for the work.
+On Saturday afternoon, in full view of a throng of Art Basel attendees, he strolled up to the exhibit, removed the taped banana from the wall and casually ate it.

 The whole thing was captured on video.
 Some people laughed.
 Others sounded taken aback.

 “It’s art performance,” Datuna said, grinning impishly as he nibbled on the fruit.
 “We respect Maurizio, but it’s art performance.
 ‘Hungry Artist.’ ”

 Moments later, a gallery official arrived and confronted him.
 “Are you kidding?
 Did you really do that?” the woman asked.

 Other videos posted to social media showed Datuna being escorted away by security.
 “See you after jail, guys,” he said as guards steered him through the crowd.